-In 2005, singer-songwriter Marty Stuart released Badlands: Ballads Of The Lakota, a concept album about Native American history and struggle.
-Stuart brought his outstanding musical and storytelling skills to the music, as he had done for other concept albums, including his excellent The Pilgrim (1999).
+In 2005, singer-songwriter Marty Stuart released Badlands: Ballads Of The Lakota.
+The concept album recounts Native American history and struggle.
+Stuart brought his outstanding musical and storytelling skills to the music.
+He has created other wonderful concept albums too, including his excellent The Pilgrim (1999).

 On the epic song “Three Chiefs” on Badlands, Stuart sings from the point of view of Red Cloud, Sitting Bull, and Crazy Horse.
 He recounts what they might have said after their deaths when they went to another world.

 In the segment in the song about Crazy Horse, the song recounts his death: “In a jailhouse in Nebraska, it was on September 5,/ Crazy Horse was fighting hard to keep himself alive.”
 After his death, he meets God, who asks what Crazy Horse has to say.
 Crazy Horse responds: